Everything You Wanted to Know about Camping

 Tent camp spaces are designed to accommodate six adults.
 Two tents are permitted on your tent site.

 Camp hosts are available in each camping area to assist campers in finding their sites and to answer Festival-related questions.
-Camp hosts sites are marked with large flags.
+Camp Hosts’ camping spots are identified with lawn signs.
 Our Camp Hosts are there for your safety, assistance, and to ensure your Festival experience is a pleasant one.

 Cooking at Your Campsite